 - CV Drop

 It’s a classic catch-22: You need a job to get experience – but you need experience to get a job.

 In the competitive graduate jobs market, setting yourself apart from other applicants can be tough - especially if you have little or no work experience to shout about.

-But having now worked in recruitment for 4 years, I know first-hand that there are plenty of ways to impress potential employers without work experience.
-By being open-minded about your job prospects, perfecting your CV, and doing the necessary preparation for your job interview, it’s possible to land a great graduate job with no experience.
+But having now worked in recruitment for 4 years, I know first-hand that there are plenty of ways to impress potential employers, and get a job without experience.
+By being open-minded about your job prospects, perfecting your CV, and doing the necessary preparation for your job interview, it’s possible to get a graduate job without experience.